DataDog/integrations-core/kong/README.md

 2. [Restart the Agent][4].

 **Note**: The current version of the check (1.17.0+) uses [OpenMetrics][12] for metric collection, which requires Python 3.
-For hosts that are not able to use Python 3, or if you would like to use a legacy version of this check, please refer to the following [config][13].
+For hosts that are unable to use Python 3, or if you would like to use a legacy version of this check, refer to the following [config][13].

 ##### Log collection